CloudLabs-MOC/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_01_Lab1_Ex01_Explore_Defender_XDR.md

 1. Read the content under **Review and confirm your changes** and select **Confirm** to apply the changes, and then select **Done** to finish.

-### Task 3: Preparing the Microsoft Defender XDR workspace
+### Task 3: Preparing the Microsoft Defender XDR workspace (Read-Only)

 > **Note:** If you do not see **Devices** under the **Assets** section in the **Defender portal**, it may be due to a **glitch or an issue** in the **Microsoft Defender portal**.
 In this case, try refreshing the page.
 If it still doesn’t appear, just go through the lab guide for this task.

+> **Note:** `The Devices option under the Assets section may take 24–48 hours to appear in the Microsoft Defender portal.
+This is expected behavior by design.
+Therefore, this task is provided as read-only for reference.`

 1. At the **Microsoft Defender** portal **Home** screen, scroll down the navigation menu items to the **Assets (1)** section, and select **Devices (2)**.